DE / EN Home About Me Photoshoot for Women Women’s Retreats Interviews Gallery Contact

 -

 I learned a lot from those who found trust again after a crisis.
-Especially when life turned upside down or doubts were particularly loud, it felt good to listen to women who had found themselves.
-And I wanted to share that.
+Especially when life had been turned upside down or doubt had grown loud, it meant something to listen to women who had found their way back to themselves.
+And these were exactly the stories I wanted to share.

 -